Learn about Social Anxiety

 Diagnosis and Treatment of Social Anxiety

-The first step to effective treatment of social phobia is a proper diagnosis.
-In order to diagnose social phobia, your physician will ask about your social anxiety symptoms, perform an exam, and ask about your health history.
+The first step to effective treatment of social anxiety is a proper diagnosis.
+In order to diagnose social anxiety, your physician will ask about your social anxiety symptoms, perform an exam, and ask about your health history.

-Treatment of social anxiety usually involves psychotherapy (talk therapy), medication, or a combination of both.
+Treatment of social anxiety usually involves psychotherapy (talk therapy) such as Cognitive Behavioral Therapy, medication, or a combination of the two.
 If you or someone you care about is suffering from symptoms of social anxiety, please contact Novum Psychiatry for a confidential evaluation.

 With proper individualized care, social anxiety can be treatable.
 Social anxiety should not prevent you from enjoying everyday life.